 Clinical laboratory tests have long been subject to comprehensive regulations under the Clinical Laboratory Improvement Amendments of 1988, or CLIA, as well as by applicable state laws.
-Most laboratory developed tests, or LDTs, are not currently subject to FDA regulation, although reagents, instruments, software or components provided by third parties and used to perform LDTs may be subject to regulation.
+Most laboratory developed tests, or LDTs, are not currently subject to regulation by the U.S. Food and Drug Administration, or FDA, although reagents, instruments, software or components provided by third parties and used to perform LDTs may be subject to regulation.
 While the FDA maintains its authority to regulate LDTs, it has chosen to exercise its enforcement discretion not to regulate LDTs as medical devices.
-We believe the Afirma GEC and the Percepta classifier are LDTs.
+We believe the Afirma GEC and the Percepta and Envisia classifiers are LDTs.
 In October 2014, the FDA issued draft guidance, entitled "Framework for Regulatory Oversight of LDTs," proposing the phased-in enforcement of premarket review requirements for most LDTs.
 The framework is similar to previously issued guidance.
 There is no timeframe in which the FDA must issue final guidance documents.
 If the guidance were enacted, our tests could be required to comply with FDA regulations applicable to medical devices.

 If the FDA requires us to seek clearance or approval for our existing tests or any of our future products for clinical use, we may not be able to obtain such approvals on a timely basis, or at all.
 If premarket review is required, our business could be negatively impacted if we are required to stop selling our products pending their clearance or approval.
 In addition, the launch of any new products that we develop could be delayed by the implementation of the guidance.
 The cost of complying with premarket review requirements, including obtaining clinical data, may be significant.
-Further, if the FDA were to issue guidance requiring our ILD test in development to obtain FDA approval prior to commercial availability, our launch of this test could be delayed.
 In addition, future regulation by the FDA could subject our business to further regulatory risks and costs.
 Failure to comply with applicable regulatory requirements of the FDA could result in enforcement action, including receiving untitled or warning letters, fines, injunctions, or civil or criminal penalties.
 Any such enforcement action would have a material adverse effect on our business, financial condition and operations.
 In addition, our sample collection containers are listed as Class I devices with the FDA.
 If the FDA were to determine that they are not Class I devices, we would be required to file 510(k) applications and obtain FDA clearance to use the containers, which could be time consuming and expensive.